AvaloniaUI/AvaloniaVS/readme.md

-# Visual Studio Extension for Perspex #
+# Visual Studio Extension for AvaloniaUI #

+This extension adds templates for AvaloniaUI